THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 OF SOFT TISSUE INJURY AND DYSFUNCTION

-Dr. Peter Huijing is a Professor of Biomechanics and Physiology at the MOVE Research Institute of Vrije University in Amsterdam (The Netherlands).
+Dr. Peter Huijing is a Professor of Biomechanics and Physiology at the MOVE Research Institute of Vrije University in Amsterdam.
 With over four decades in the field, Dr. Huijing was thinking along the same lines as Schliep when he gave a lecture that was canonized as an article in the January 2009 issue of the Journal of Biomechanics (Epimuscular Myofascial Force Transmission: A Historical Review and Implications for New Research.....).
 In it he stated that, "Fascia provides structural and functional continuity between the body's hard and soft tissues, as an ubiquitious elastic-plastic, component that invests, supports, and separates, connects, and divides, wraps and gives cohesion, to the rest of the body --- playing an important role in transmitting forces between muscles."

 Think about it like this.
 A person gets in a car crash and roaches their neck (HERE).
 There is an INFLAMMATORY RESPONSE (Phase I of the healing process) and the injured Fascia heals with FIBROSIS --- the medical term for what I refer to in my clinic as "MICROSCOPIC SCAR TISSUE" (this is Phase II of the healing process).
 This "healed" tissue is thicker and less elastic than normal tissue, causing restriction and pain.
 But none of it shows up using standard imaging techniques such as CT or MRI (HERE).
-Unfortunately, DIAGNOSTIC ULTRASOUND is not being used much, even though it works quite well for imaging Fascia.
+Unfortunately, DIAGNOSTIC ULTRASOUND (this link is to Dr. Langevin's cool videos of fascia) is not being used much, even though it works quite well for imaging Fascia.
 And face it, the average doctor is not even looking at simple ROMS.
 The subsequent cycle of INFLAMMATION / FIBROSIS / DEGENERATION continues to spin, driving the process around and around and around and around in a terribly vicious cycle.
 This frequently becomes the point where people purchase their ticket to ride the MEDICAL MERRY-GO-ROUND.
 Unfortunately, things can get even crazier when they find out that getting off said merry-go-round is tougher than they dreamed it might be.
 And then there's the issue of "Active Scars".

 According to any number of experts, "Active Scars" are the elephant in the room that the medical community can no longer choose to ignore.
 Dr. Karel Lewit, who along with VLADIMIR JANDA, founded the Prague School of Manual Medicine & Rehabilitation over fifty years ago, wrote an article called Clinical Importance of Active Scars: Abnormal Scars as a Cause of Myofascial Pain.
 Listen to what he tells us about Active Scars.
 "Scars affect soft tissue in all its layers from the skin to the subcutaneous tissues, the superficial and deep fascias, the muscles, and even the tissues of the abdominal cavity.
 If the scar is perfectly normal, clinical examination will show no changes whatsoever.
 But once soft tissue changes occur, we speak of ‘‘active scars.’'"
 In other words, when scar tissue is present, it has the ability to produce "changes" in the affected area that make it "active".
 What are these changes?
 Dr. Lewit says that, "The characteristic findings on the skin are increased skin drag, skin stretch will be impaired and the skin fold will be thicker.
 If the scar covers a wider area, it may adhere to the underlying tissues, most frequently to bone."
 I would grossly classify what he is talking about here into TWO SEPARATE AND DISTINCT CATEGORIES, although some people quibble about terminology (HERE).